 As an art and culture lover or a curious visitor, among things to do in Koblenz is visit this fantastic center.
 It’s a more modern building amidst a lot of older structures but still as exciting.
 Inside, you can enjoy various art collections from as far back as the 13th century.

-Here you can even view the Rhineland sculptures and roman and Baroque era paintings.
+Here you can even view the Rhineland sculptures and roman and Baroque-era paintings.
 Moreover, you get a chance to go on a virtual tour of the Middle Rhine Valley thanks to the Romanticum.
-The presentation brings you face to face with all the regional castles and people who once lived there.
+The presentation brings you face-to-face with all the regional castles and the people who once lived there.